 Divorcing couples have to file a lawsuit to dissolve a marriage.
-However, it is no longer necessary to follow the traditional path of litigation in order to work out the terms of the divorce.
-Today, many couples are turning to mediation to resolve their disputes and negotiate the terms of their divorce, a process that avoids the courts.
+However, following the traditional litigation path is no longer necessary to work out the divorce terms.
+Today, many couples are turning to mediation to resolve their disputes.

-Mediation is a process where an impartial third-party mediator facilitates the resolution of a dispute by promoting voluntary agreement by the parties.
-The mediator fosters communications, encourages understanding, focuses the parties on their interests, and seeks creative problem solving to enable the parties to reach their own agreement.
+Mediation employs a neutral third-party mediator who facilitates the resolution of a dispute.
+Mediators help the parties explore options and encourage the parties to work together.
+The mediator fosters communication, promotes understanding, and focuses the parties on their interests.
+This creative problem-solving enables the parties to reach their own agreement.

 Below explains what divorce mediation is and how it's conducted.

 Goals of Divorce Mediation

 Whether mediation is agreed to by the parties or court-ordered, the goal of the mediation process in divorce is to:

 - Create a fair, legally sound, and mutually acceptable divorce agreement

 - Avoid the expense and trauma that often go with litigation